Australian Open 2023: Coco Gauff, a teen in a tennis hurry | Sports-Games

 Australian Open 2023: Coco Gauff, a teen in a tennis hurry

-Keep going all the way to the semifinals, and the No. 7-seeded Gauff might just end up facing No. 1 Iga Swiatek, who won the 2020 French Open as a teenager and has since tacked on two more major titles.
 That would be a rematch of their French Open final last June, which Swiatek won.Gauff is not the only youthful player making strides at the highest levels of her sport.
+The biggest goal every year, Gauff said with another laugh, is to win a Grand Slam.
+AP SSC SSC

 - Country: